johnnyfreeman/revolver/examples/barebones/README.md

-# Reveal Example
+# Barebones Example

-This is one example of how one _could_ implement a curtain-like transition for [Revolver](https://github.com/johnnyfreeman/revolver).
-This one uses [Velocity.js](http://julian.com/research/velocity/) for animation.
-[See it in action](http://johnnyfreeman.github.io/revolver/examples/reveal).
+This is out-of-the-box example of [Revolver](https://github.com/johnnyfreeman/revolver).
+[See it in action](http://johnnyfreeman.github.io/revolver/examples/barebones).